 The Alternatives have been presented to the environmental resource agencies through the NEPA 404 merger process and all parties gave their concurrence to the Range of Alternatives to be studied further in February 2017.

-During the next several months, the study team will continue to meet with the PWG, public, and interested parties to solicit feedback on the preferred alternative.
-The preferred alternative for each category will be combined to create one, complete recommended preferred alternative which will be presented in 2018/2019.
+The preferred alternative for each category will be combined to create one, complete recommended preferred alternative which will be presented at a public hearing in the fall of 2019.